NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 Anyways, once I arrived here, I had to figure out how this framework worked so that no one would know that I didn't know how to use it.
 My first move was then to check the documentation and copy-paste the code from the official examples, which worked perfectly.
 I then asked chat-gpt to explain me each method I "implemented".

 Starting with the initialization of the MoveIt2 class, we create a MoveItPy instance, which is the main class of the moveit2 framework.

+> 💡 Tip: All these methods are to paste and implement in your code (packaging_node.py), Paul-Louis copied them from the official examples.

 ```python
 self._group_name = group_name